MakeSchool-Tutorials/Environment-Setup/P08-Mobile-iOS/content.md

 # MVC Architecture in iOS

 The MVC pattern isn't just for web development, it's also a fundamental design pattern used in building iOS applications.
+Please watch the following video:

 ![ms-video-youtube](https://www.youtube.com/watch?v=Y09RvzZ1mY8)